farahzak/Zakarie-Farah-Portfolio/README.md

 ---

-### 📺 YouTube Channel Engagement Dashboard
+### 📊 YouTube Video Engagement Analysis
 **[View Project ➝](https://github.com/farahzak/Data-Analyst-and-Visualization-Portfolio)**
-Built an interactive dashboard summarizing YouTube video engagement using Excel and Jupyter.
-Insights used to shape posting schedules and video types.

-- Analyzed likes/views/comments over time
-- Identified best-performing content by title & genre
+Analyzed a CSV dataset of YouTube channel performance using Excel and Python to uncover trends in video engagement.
+Focused on likes, views, comment activity, and title/genre performance to draw actionable insights for content strategy.

+- Identified which videos drove the most engagement across key metrics
+- Found patterns in upload timing, content style, and performance
+- Extracted insights to inform future posting strategies and boost visibility

 ---